alexisbellido/dockerize-django/docs/docker-images.rst

   $ docker tag organization/project:1.2.[HASH] XXXXXXXXXX.dkr.ecr.us-east-1.amazonaws.com/organization/project:1.2.[HASH]

-Here the version of the project is 1.2 and we add the hash including the git log command.
-This could be scripted too.
+Here the version of the project is 1.2 and we add the hash via bash command substitution.
+If using a script we could use an environment variable.

 .. code-block:: bash